17 Bellingara Rd, Sylvania, NSW, 2224

 In Stage 5 students may elect to study one or two languages for six periods per fortnightly cycle.

 Modern Greek can also be studied in Stage 5 as a subject.
-The study of French and Japanese for Years 9 – 10 aims to build on basic skills learned in previous years.
+The study of French for Years 9 – 10 aims to build on basic skills learned in previous years.

 Students are provided with the opportunity to expand their active vocabulary, to practise listening and speaking, to express their ideas in written form and to gain a greater understanding of the people and their culture.
 They develop their language skills, content knowledge and key competencies through the use of texts, workbooks and related materials, CDs, DVDs, magazines and puzzles.